Dynatrace/Dynatrace-AppMon-Generic-Measure-Monitoring-Plugin/README.md

 And here is now how this could look like when you take this data and put it on a Dynatrace Web Dashboard with all your other Dynatrace Metrics

 ![](https://github.com/Dynatrace/Dynatrace-Generic-Measure-Monitoring-Plugin/blob/master/images/JMeterDTWebDashboard.png)

+# Installation
+Download the plugin from GitHub and then Install it as you would install any other plugin in Dynatrace.
+Check out the documentation for instructions: [Plugin Management](https://community.dynatrace.com/community/display/DOCDT65/Plugin+Management)

+**The plugin will open an HTTP Listening Port on the Collector it runs.
+Default is 4000 but this can be changed**

 # Configuring the Plugin